From a biological perspective, the terms “growth” and “development” cannot be used interchangeably:

 - Temperature – Every organism needs a suitable temperature to survive, to grow, to develop various tissues & organs, to reproduce.

-- Water – Plants absorbs water through their roots and use it for photosynthesis and other biochemical processes.
+- Water – Plants absorb water through their roots and use it for photosynthesis and other biochemical processes.

 - Mineral Nutrients – Other than light, water, and a perfect temperature, organisms need special nutrients to support their food-making process and metabolism, which ultimately boosts growth in them.

 Internal Growth Factors

 In humans, the Growth Hormone is known as Somatotropin.
 Plants also contain such hormones called – Auxins, Gibberellins, Cytokinins, Ethylene, Abscisic acid.
 These are also called Plant Growth Regulators.

 Stay tuned with BYJU’S to learn more about Growth and Development.